Instructions for authors

 Bulletin of the Geological Society of Finland (BGSF) publishes research articles and short communications in all branches of geosciences.
 Contributions from outside Finland are welcome, provided that they contain material relevant to Finnish geology or are of general interest.

-Manuscripts, conforming to the instructions below, should be sent by e-mail to Editor-in-Chief.
-Traditional research articles should be concise, generally no more than 20 printed pages.
-Short communications are independent write ups representing significant research and should not contain more than about 3000 words and 2–3 figures or tables.
+Manuscripts, conforming to the instructions given below, should be sent by e-mail to Editor-in-Chief.
+Traditional research articles should be concise, generally no more than about 20 printed pages (less than 10 000 words).
+Short communications are concise presentations of significant independent findings or novel ideas and should not contain more than about 3000 words and 2–3 figures or tables.

 BGSF has adopted the peer-review practices as recommended by the Federation of Finnish Learned Societies.